enaburekhan/Newyorktimes-clone/README.md

 ![image](https://user-images.githubusercontent.com/30318155/92102993-a500bb80-eddf-11ea-8f21-e4a9e4c65283.png)

-> The page was done in HTML5 and designed in CSS3 using the positioning and floating elements.The page has a navbar, header section, main content section which comprises of photographs and an embedded videos.
+> The page was done in HTML5 and designed in CSS3 using the positioning and floating elements.The page has a navbar, header section, main content section which comprises of images and an embedded videos.
 It also has an aside content area and a footer with various links.
 The bottom footer is fixed at the bottom.

-*Note: The Page is purely done in HTML and CSS and has media queries.*
+*Note: The Page is purely done in HTML and CSS and has no media queries.*

 ## Built With
 - HMTL5
-- CSS3
+- CSS3 box model
 - CSS Flexbox
 - CSS Grid
 - CSS Float